 The new CR-V Hybrid has a 212-hp two-motor system with a 2.0-liter inline-4, with available FWD or AWD versions, and has a propulsion motor and a generator motor to recapture energy.
 In the mechanically similar Accord Hybrid, the engine isn’t used as the main source of propulsion.
 Instead, it powers the generator to work with the propulsion motor or, at higher speeds, it clutches in to power the front wheels as a kind of single-gear transmission.
 Most of the time, in city driving, the engine serves its master by powering the generator, which then powers the electric motor.

-The 2019 Toyota RAV4 Hybrid gets 41 mpg city, 38 highway, 40 combined, according to the EPA.
-Until EPA testing is confirmed, the RAV4 Hybrid is still the most efficient crossover without a plug.
+The 2020 Toyota RAV4 Hybrid with all-wheel drive gets 41 mpg city, 38 highway, 40 combined, according to the EPA.

 The 2020 Honda CR-V Hybrid batteries fit under the floor of the trunk, but will still come with 60/40 folding rear seats.
 The gas-powered CR-V is the most spacious in the class with 39.2 cubic feet with the rear seats up.
 So even though the battery pack might raise the floor and trim a few cubic feet of overall cargo space, it should still be one of the largest in the hybrid compact crossover class.